Top Things to Do in Arizona’s Jerome Ghost Town

 When to Visit Jerome

 There really isn’t a bad time to visit Jerome.
-Jerome, AZ, weather is a reasonable temperate all year round.
+Jerome, AZ, weather is a reasonable temperature all year round.
 In the summer, it can get hot and humid, but nothing like Phoenix temperatures.
-It may hit in the 90s F (32°C or a little higher), but it cools nicely overnight.
+It may hit in the 90s F (32°C or slightly higher), but it cools overnight.

-In the winter, it generally doesn’t get below freezing for a low.
+It generally doesn’t get below freezing for a low in the winter.
 They may get a dusting of snow occasionally, but generally, not much.
 So, it’s comfortable weather-wise year-round.

 It does tend to get busy in the summer as the Phoenix locals clear out and head for cooler temperatures.
 So, if you’re looking to avoid the crowds, the winter, early spring, and late fall are great times to go.
 To balance temperatures and crowds, spring and fall are probably the best times to go.

 Jerome may be a small town, but it sure packs a punch!
 It’s full of interesting historic places to visit and filled with incredible artists.
-Grab a bite, enjoy a wine tasting, and get set to explore one of the most interesting towns in Arizona.
+Grab a bite, enjoy a wine tasting, and explore one of Arizona’s most exciting towns.

 You Might Also Like